nathanpuri/website/src/pages/path.md

           -Refuge and Bodhichitta

 The essence of the cultivation of bodhicitta is the desire to achieve perfect, complete enlightenment for others' benefit.
-There are two classifications of primary
- characteristics: ultimate bodhicitta and relative bodhicitta.
+There are two classifications of primary characteristics: ultimate bodhicitta and relative bodhicitta.
 What is ultimate bodhicitta?
 It is pervading emptiness endowed with the essence of compassion, clear, unmoving, and free from elaboration.
 Relative bodhicitta vows to liberate all sentient beings from suffering through compassion.
-Ultimate bodhicitta is obtained through the realization of Dharmata while relative bodhicitta is obtained through ritual ceremony.
+Ultimate bodhicitta is obtained through the realization of Dharmatawhile relative bodhicitta is obtained through ritual ceremony.
 There are two classifications of relative bodhicitta: aspiration bodhicitta and action bodhicitta.
-In brief, bodhicitta
-Should be understood to be of two types
-.
-The mind that aspires to awaken and the mind that ventures to do so.
+In brief, bodhicitta should be understood to be of two types, The mind that aspires to awaken and the mind that ventures to do so.

 The Prajnaparamita is the sound and the syllable A, the pure unborn clear light is the dharmakaya.
 The continuous presence of luminous appearances is sambhogakaya.
 Their inseparability is the compassion of the nirmanakaya.
 We take refuge in our innate nature.